Machine automation policy guidelines

 - Originally Published:

-that is ultimately connected to either internal or external communications networks, keeping the physical machine and its operating software updated and in compliance and ensuring that the automation is functioning in an environment that is protected from hacking, malware and/or other network interruptions, is paramount.
-So,too, is ensuring that only staff with proper security authorization and training are operating the equipment.
-There are also insurance and legal liability issues that have to be taken into account when machine automation policies are developed.
+Since machine automation is a combination of hardware and software that is ultimately connected to either internal or external communications networks, keeping the physical machine and its operating software updated and in compliance and ensuring that the automation is functioning in an environment that is protected from hacking, malware, and/or other network interruptions is paramount.
+So too is ensuring that only staff with proper security authorization and training are operating the equipment.
+Insurance and legal liability issues must also be taken into account when machine automation policies are developed.

 Already a member?
 Log in here